What Language is Spoken in Denmark? Danish, of course!

 How They Speak

 In English-speaking countries like Australia and New Zealand, you’ll hear Danes speak English.
 English is taught in schools from an early age.
 Danes even have their regional dialect—Standard Danish—which still has some British influences due to 19th-century trade with England.
 The same applies to German, which is also a common second language.
-But if you visit Copenhagen, don’t be surprised if you hear locals speaking a mix of Swedish and Danish; after all, both languages are mutually intelligible
+If you visit Copenhagen, don’t be surprised to hear locals speaking a mix of Swedish and Danish; after all, both languages are mutually intelligible.

 How They Write